 In many organizations, dozens — sometimes hundreds — of processes still rely on the same form-driven data processes that guide modern taxpaying.
-Federal forms like the I9 and W4 are obvious examples, as are employee benefits forms like 401k enrollment and update forms, healthcare and life insurance benefit enrollment forms, a dozens of other personnel paperwork.
+Federal forms like the I9 and W4 are obvious examples, as are employee benefits forms like 401k enrollment and update forms, healthcare and life insurance benefit enrollment forms, dozens of other personnel paperwork.

 Even if your organization has digitized the process for these and no longer requires actual paperwork, that doesn’t solve the problem.
 Digital forms are still forms — and still require that employees comprehend and complete them.